RDearnaley/agentplatform/README.md

     - Therefore of Django or Flask, as stated above Flask makes more sense for a quick demo.
     - Connecting Flask to PostgreSQL the standard approach is to use psycopg2.

-## TODO:
+## TODO and Bugs:
-1. Make the agent's initial prompt templated
-2. Make task versions with needed extras preinstalled
+1. Make task versions with needed extras preinstalled: Bitcoin done
+2. Issue: For Bitcoin task, agent runs out of context (due to excessive logging from a download), needs a scrolling context window + memory
+3. Bug: The crackme for the crackme task will run on Mac but not on Debian inside the Docker image, I was unable to laocte one that would run there, we might need to build one fromC code
+3. Debug why agent thought/progress output doesn't stream to the log for around 3 mins, so you can't see what it's doing until shortly before it finishes?
+4. Issue: The long Docker image names we're using to be usefully specific are not well supported on Docker Desktop, making it annoying to work with
-3. Improve the web app to include a select-to-build-and-run form
+5. Improve the web app to include a select-to-build-and-run form
-4. Add a hash-based Docker image cache mechanism, if Docker doesn't already have one?
-5. Handle task-specific network security settings: this should probably be handled in Kubernetes, so will likely leave is as a TODO
+6. Handle agent-and-task-specific network security settings: this should probably be handled in Kubernetes, so will likely leave is as a TODO

 ## Use Instructions